jdasfd/yeast/Wild_vcf.md

 # the result is 1011 after subtraction, split correctly
 ```

-- Split the `1011Matrix.gvcf.gz` into small files according to subgroups
+- Split the `1011Matrix.gvcf.gz` into small files according to subpopulations

 ```bash
 cd ~/data/yeast